valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.0.7 =
+* Fixed the load order to be compatible with 1.x version themes that think the get_option_tree() function doesn't exist yet.
-* Now compatible with Cudazi themes.
+* Tested and compatible with Cudazi themes, but the nag message is still visible.

 = 2.0.6 =
 * Run the 'option_tree' array through validation when importing data and layouts.